38 Clever Ways to Repurpose Old Kitchen Items

 Flour Sifter Holiday Centerpiece

-If you have old wood cutting boards, don’t throw them out!
-Stencil them to add a pop of color to your kitchen!
+If you have an old wood cutting board, don’t throw it out—stencil it to add a pop of color to your kitchen!

 Two wood cutting boards from the thrift store given a quick sanding and a fresh update with acrylic paint and stencils.
 Shown is a tall wood cutting board with stenciled ferns and small white flowers.
 The second cutting board is wood with a wide ring wood handle and a Farmer's Market round stencil in white with a rooster in the center.
 Around both are the store bought stencils.